 5. Coal Tar

-Coal tar is used for the treatment of itching, scaling and flaking caused by psoriasis or seborrheic dermatitis.
-The proposed mechanism is the interference of the C-fibre nerve transmission of substance P. Substance P is a generalized cytokine that is strongly associated with any anti-inflammatory condition, especially in the case of the skin.
+Coal tar can treat itching, scaling and flaking caused by psoriasis or seborrheic dermatitis.
+The proposed mechanism is the interference of the C-fibre nerve transmission of substance P. Substance P is a generalized cytokine that researchers associated with any anti-inflammatory condition, especially in the case of the skin.

 Coal tar belongs to the group of drugs known as the keratoplastics class.
 It works by causing the skin to shed dead cells and by slowing down the growth of skin cells.